-In the summer of 2018 Norwegian Sun sails round-trip from Vancouver to Alaska.
+In June of 2018 Norwegian Jewel sails round-trip from Vancouver to Alaska.
 Combine this with a post-cruise self-drive to the beautiful Pacific Coast of British Columbia visiting Whistler, Tofino & Victoria the capital of this wonderful province.

 Cruise now includes Premium All Inclusive worth more than £1,200 per stateroom.
 Ask for details.

-Available on selected dates June & September 2018.
+Available on selected date in 2018.
 Call for details.

 Upon arrival into Vancouver Airport, make your way independently to your overnight hotel.
 Remainder of the day is at leisure.